Skip to main content

 Treatment for an inherited heart condition

-Different inherited heart conditions require different treatments and your doctor or specialist will explain what’s right for your condition.
+Different inherited heart conditions need different treatments and your doctor or specialist will explain what’s right for your condition.
+Treatments can be worrying at first but they usually work well for inherited heart conditions.

 For more information, visit our treatments section.